ARMmbed/mbed-os/TEST_APPS/testcases/nfc/README.md

 1. Test test_nfce2e_discovery_loop fails on NFC controller.
 The NFC controller driver discovery loop cannot be stopped manually.
 No major functionality is lost, it only prevents a complete disable of NFC at runtime.
 A bug ticket #IOTPAN-313 was logged to fix the stop function.
 The Controller still restarts discovery loop normally under app control after a peer disconnects.

 1. The smartposter NDEF record wrapper class `smartposter.h` is also provided as part of the NFC examples.
-The examples are not needed to compile the test app, but this example class may be usefull to customers.
+The examples are not needed to compile the test app, but this example class may be useful to customers.
 This file may thus move into the NFC component in future.